stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 Again, if you don't find the name of your device in the list, it may still be supported.

 The important thing is that you find your device's USB ID in the config file folder.
-Have
+If the vendor ID

-Here is the list of devices, together with the respective contributors:
+Here is an earlier list of devices (not updated anymore), together with the respective contributors:

 device_reference.txt.